PaskalevStoyan/OnlineShopTask-angular/README.md

 ## Functionality
 * Modules
-  - Product => Contains the module of product, the properties of the product and their types.
+  - Product => Contains the module of product, the properties of the product and the properties types.

 * Components
   - Navbar => Displays a simple navbar functionality.